This post was updated in June 2020.

 Our total Malaysia trip expenses were 2796MYR / €696 / $804 and our average travel costs per day 233MYR / €58 / $67.

 Malaysia on a budget: important facts and figures

-• I traveled Malaysia with my husband, all expenses are for the two of us together.
+• I traveled to Malaysia with my husband, all expenses are for the two of us together.

 • We spent 12 days in Malaysia and I recorded our Malaysia expenses meticulously.
-We entered the country via Johor Bahru in the South and exiting at the Thai-Malaysian border just above Changlung.
+We entered the country via Johor Bahru in the South and exited via the Thai-Malaysian border just above Changlung.

 • In this Malaysia budget post I quote prices in Malaysian Ringgit (MYR) as well as € and $.
 Obviously the exchange rate varies from day to day, but when we were visiting in May 2015, €1 was approximately 4MYR and $1 around 3,5MYR.
 Check the current exchange rates here.

 Our Malaysia travel expenses are divided into four categories

 1. Accommodation: 39% of our daily travel costs